 Our estate agency at Cordes-sur-Ciel has a wide range of properties for sale in the village and the surrounding areas of the Tarn.
 Our agency opened in 2017 in Les Cabannes, which is at the foot of Cordes-sur-Ciel and within walking distance of the historic village centre on the hill.

 If you are looking to buy a property in the area, the team are ready to help.
 They can also provide a market appraisal for your property if you are considering selling.
-Simply give them a call, email, or drop into the agency.
+Simply give them a call or email.

-Beaux Villages Immobilier sells properties across the whole of South West France.
+Beaux Villages Immobilier sells properties across the whole of the South and West of France.
 Click here to see all our agency locations.

 15996 Les Cabannes